Health in Variety

 Why so personal, you say?
 This is personal because this farm is personal.

 From sifting the soil to seeding to weeding to mulching to picking To packaging to delivering, this has been and continues to be a labour of love.
-John and I built the field with our own two hands, with the help of our amazing farmhand and friend joel. other than the occasional big jobs (like building hoop houses) where we hire additional help, we now have the added hands of elias + sergio (in the field) and Pandora + victor + florencio (sales and packaging).
+John and I built the field with our own two hands, with the help of our amazing farmhand and friend joel. today, we manage a small the dedicated team and help on weekends (because we are back and forth between silk grass wildlife preserve and simply can’t be there everyday).

 When you support our farm, you are not only supporting sustainable practices, you are also directly supporting the promotion of indigenous species, the conservation of diversity + the local belizean economy.
 And, of course, you are supporting love.